-A systematic review/meta-analysis of 25 case series (n = 755) and three randomized controlled trials (n = 103) that identifies exercise as a treatment for postural orthostatic tachycardia syndrome included just four references, only two of which published since 2005.
+A systematic review/meta-analysis of 25 case series (n = 755) and three randomized controlled trials (n = 103) that identifies exercise as a treatment for postural orthostatic tachycardia syndrome included just four references, only two of which were published since 2005.
 Authors generalize evidence of efficacy as "extremely limited," due to lack of direct comparisons and heterogeneity in age, symptom severity, and efficacy measures (Wells, 2018).

 No other systematic review or meta-analysis addresses exercise as a treatment for this syndrome.
+To overcome deconditioning and musculoskeletal pain that occur with prolonged inactivity, exercise training and strengthening exercises to target postural control, core strength, and joint stabilization may be prescribed.
 A review of exercise programs for postural orthostatic tachycardia syndrome states the treatment shows promise for patients whose condition otherwise does not resolve, especially those progressing from recumbent to upright activity in conjunction with core/joint stabilization and strength training.
 It also states that future research should better understand whether physical therapy improves exercise tolerance in these patients (Miranda, 2018).